Six Production Design Essentials: Intensive 2-Week Programme

 Duration: 2 weeks (1 day off)

 Times: 10am - approx. 6pm

 Capacity: Max.
 9 participants

 When work is scarce, adaptability is key.
-This series of six production design workshops with experienced Art Director David McHenry (GAME OF THRONES, BLACK SAILS) is aimed at those wishing to improve, maintain and adapt their skills in the Art Department.
+This series of six production design workshops with experienced Art Director David McHenry (GAME OF THRONES, BLACK SAILS, OUTLANDER, JOHN WICK 3) is aimed at those with some design experience, but who are wishing to improve, maintain and adapt their skills in the Art Department.